seenmyfate/faster_rails_tests_presentation/one/01_slide.md

 ## Why are we loading the entire rails environment?

 * Because our business logic is in our active record models
 * And we need rails to run tests against classes that inherit from ActiveRecord::Base
+* Because we're breaking SRP

+!SLIDE bullets incremental
+# Single Responsibility Principle

+* A class should only have one reason to change

+!SLIDE bullets incremental
+# The solution

+* Extract business logic into modules
+* Extract domain objects into classes
+* Mixin and delegate
+* Test in isolation

 !SLIDE
 # An example